eugeneswalker/gitlab-chart/doc/backup-restore/restore.md

    kubectl delete secret <rails-secret-name>
    ```

-1. Create the new secret using the same name as the old, and passing in your local yaml file
+1. Create the new secret using the same name as the old, and passing in your local YAML file

    ```bash
    kubectl create secret generic <rails-secret-name> --from-file=secrets.yml=<local-yaml-filepath>